HallofFamer/Lox2/README.md

 ### Lox2 v2.3.0
 - Additional type system enhancement for union types, with `|` operator on types such as `String | Number`.
-- Support for structural pattern matching using `match` keyword, remove `switch` statement as it has been superceded.
+- Add new namespace `clox.ext` which may be optionally enabled/disabled in lox2.ini, add new package `clox.ext.text` for text processing.
 - Improved type system with non-nullable by default for type declaration, as well as variance for method parameter/return types.
 - Trailing closure similar to Kotlin and Swift which allows last lambda argument to be placed outside of parenthesis.

 ### Lox2 v2.4.0
-- Refine `if` and `match` as expressions, with the value produced being the last expression/statement of the expression body.
+- Support for structural pattern matching using `match` keyword, remove `switch` statement as it has been superceded.
 - Object literal syntax similar to Javascript which can be good for configuration objects.
-- Add new package `clox.std.text` which handles text processing for MIME types such as json and xml.
+- Add Lox2 CLI to run Lox scripts easily from command line, backed by libuv.
 - Foreign function interface(FFI) as a way to write Lox2 libraries in C and load in lox script.

 ### Lox2 v2.5.0
-- C# style property accessor syntax, also inline simple getter/setter calls.
+- C# style property accessor syntax which provides a flexible way to access and modify the value of instance fields.
-- First class continuation with keyword `context`, enabling manipulation of call stack in userland.
-- Add Lox2 CLI to run Lox scripts easily from command line, backed by libuv.
+- Add new package `clox.ext.sql` which supports database connections and queries for mysql/mariadb, postgres, sqlite, etc.
+- Refine `if` and `match` as expressions, with the value produced being the last expression/statement of the expression body.
 - Implement a profiler which can identify the "Hotspots" of the program and how long they execute, prerequiste for future JIT.

+### Lox2 v2.6.0
+- Initial implementation of tracing JIT compiler that optimizes hot loops, only for x64 architecture.
+- First class continuation with keyword `thisContext`, enabling manipulation of call stack in userland.
+- Add new package `clox.ext.gui` which supports writing GUI applications using gtk binding for Lox2.
+- Optimization for property accessors which can inline simple one-line getters/setters.

 ## Example